krzysztofarendt/building3d/README.md

 - [x] one config
 - [x] Mesh face polygons should have the same surface normals as the polygon
 - [x] Add to PyPi to reserve the name
-- [x] Discretize solid with tetrahedra
+- [ ] Discretize solid with tetrahedra (the mesh does not look correct)
 - [ ] Plot solid mesh
 - [ ] Fix highly skewed triangles in Delaunay triangulation
 - [ ] Add logger